Fabrication Driven Design

 Publications

-• Giannopoulou E., Baquero P., Warang A. and Estévez A. T. (2020) “Stripe Segmentation for Branching Shell Structures – AData Set Development as a Learning Process for Fabrication Efficiency and Structural Performance”, in International Journal For Quality Research (Conference Proceedings Citation Index- Social Science & Humanities – Web of Science)
+• Giannopoulou E., Baquero P., Warang A. and Estévez A. T. (2019) “Stripe Segmentation for Branching Shell Structures – A Data Set Development as a Learning Process for Fabrication Efficiency and Structural Performance”, in J.P.Sousa, et al. (eds) Architecture in the Age of the 4th Industrial Revolution: Proceedings of the eCAADe+SIGraDi joint Conference 2019, Porto, Portugal, September 11-13, 2019.

 • Giannopoulou E., Baquero P., Warang A., Orciuoli A., Estévez A. T. and Brun-Usan M.A.
 (2019) “Biological pattern based on reaction-diffusion mechanism employed as fabrication strategy for a shell structure”, in IOP Conference Series: Materials Science and Engineering, 471 (9), IOP Publishing Ltd. doi:10.1088/1757 899X/471/10/102053 (Scopus) link